wayjake/2ndbrain/README.md

 ## Features

 - **Visual Idea Mapping**: Create and organize ideas on an interactive canvas using React Flow
-- **AI-Powered Ideas**: Generate idea titles and summaries automatically with OpenAI
+- **AI-Powered Ideas**: Generate idea titles and summaries automatically with OpenAI (GPT-5 Mini)
-- **Association Nodes**: Create contextual connections between ideas with custom descriptions
+- **Sequential Flow**: Ideas automatically connect in a chain as you create them
-- **Flow Connections**: Link ideas in sequential flows with visual edges
+- **Smart Positioning**: Automatic vertical layout based on content height
 - **Interactive Canvas**: Drag nodes, pan, zoom, and arrange your idea space
 - **Persistent Storage**: SQLite database with Drizzle ORM for data persistence
-- **Real-time Updates**: Server-side rendering with optimistic UI updates
+- **Toast Notifications**: Real-time feedback for all actions
-- **Clean UI**: Tailwind CSS styling with a modern, minimalist design
+- **Clean UI**: Tailwind CSS v4 styling with a modern, minimalist design

 ## Tech Stack